makinori/melonPrimeDS/README.md

 -   3D scale factor set to **8x** for 1440p
 -   JIT recompiler set to **enabled** _(helps with performance)_

-VSync was already disabled but it also helps with performance
+VSync was already disabled but keeping it off also helps with performance

 ### Build